Welcome to the Anthropology and Mental Heath Interest Group website!

 We are pleased to announce that AMHIG will be holding its inaugural conference at American University in Washington D.C. on Tuesday, December 2, 2014, directly before the American Anthropological Association Annual Conference.
 American University is conveniently located close to the AAA conference hotels.

 The theme for AHMHIG’s inaugural conference is “Current Issues and Future Directions in the Anthropology of Mental Health.”
-If you are interested in participating or attending, please see our Call for Participants, and register or submit an abstract.
+You can register here and pay here.
+Registration closes on November 21st, so be sure to register and pay before the deadline.

 If you are interested in being a part of the AMHIG Conference Committee, please send us an email at email@example.com .